Ach-Hidd/Dynamics-and-Control-I/README.md

 # Dynamics-and-Control-I
 Dynamics and Control I Homework with MATLAB 🛠📋

-Homewroks based on a lecture given by MIT.

 Mainly concentrated on numerical methods and using MATLAB® to solve dynamics and vibrations problems.

 I like the way Prof.Sanjay E. Sarma teaches the class, especially how he introduced the Magical formula (I love the names he gave to the equations):